Mečislovas Reinys: German occupation

 After the German invasion of the Soviet Union in June 1941, Vilnius Region became part of the Reichskommissariat Ostland.
+The territory of the archdiocese was divided into three German administrative units.
+80 parishes were located in the Generalbezirk Litauen, 185 in the Generalbezirk Weißruthenien, both of which were part of the Reichskommissariat Ostland.
+Additionally, 96 parishes were located in the Bezirk Białysok, which was attached to East Prussia.

 Since many Polish clergymen joined the anti-Nazi resistance, German Gestapo organized repressions.
 For example, on 3 March 1942, they raided Vilnius Priest Seminary and arrested 14 professors and about 70 clerics.
 Lithuanians were later released, while Poles were taken for forced labor.
+On 26 March, the police arrested and imprisoned 189 Polish nuns and 64 monks from Vilnius in Lukiškės.
 On 22 March, Germans arrested archbishop Jałbrzykowski and archdiocese's chancellor Adam Sawicki and interned them in Marijampolė.
 This left Reinys as the administrator of the archdiocese, which was officially confirmed by the Vatican on 22 June 1942.
 At the same time, Reinys inherited Jałbrzykowski's role as the apostolic administrator of the Archdiocese of Mohilev and the Diocese of Minsk.
 However, German did not allow Reinys to function in these dioceses and limited his authority to the borders of the Generalbezirk Litauen.

+Reinys negotiated with the German authorities to lessen repressions against the clergy.
+For example, he managed to secure release of 222 nuns and negotiated that arrested priest and monks would be transferred to work camps within Lithuania instead of the Nazi concentration camps.
+Nothing is known about any assistance provided by Reinys to the imprisoned priests of the archdiocese.
+The documents only mention that in 1943, he unsuccessfully attempted to secure the release of two priests, Józef Grasewicz and Władysław Małachowski, who were connected with the cult of the Divine Mercy.

 During an air raid by the Soviet forces on the night of 23 March 1942, a bomb fell onto the clergy house of the Church of Saint Nicholas, Vilnius.
 It killed priest Kristupas Čibiras, severely injured Reinys and priest Vincentas Taškūnas.
 Reinys spent a month in hospital with a broken clavicle.

-Reinys negotiated with the German authorities to lessen repressions against the clergy.
-For example, he managed to secure release of 222 nuns and negotiated that arrested priest and monks would be transferred to work camps within Lithuania instead of the Nazi concentration camps.
-He managed to reopen Vilnius Priest Seminary (it was closed twice by the Germans, in March 1942 and March 1943).
-Reinys also continued pastoral work.
+On 17 June 1942, Reinys called for the organization of two days of solemn services in gratitude for the fact that "German and allied forces had removed Bolshevik atheism from our region," as well as masses for the victims of the war.
+This was intended to commemorate the "Day of Liberation" established by the Germans on 22 June, marking the anniversary of the German invasion a year earlier.

+Reinys continued pastoral work.
 He delivered sermons, held spiritual exercises, visited hospitals, etc. Unlike Jałbrzykowski, Reinys supported the cult of the Divine Mercy image: he approved a Lithuanian chaplet for the Divine Mercy in May 1942 and allowed to celebrate the Second Sunday of Easter as the Divine Mercy Sunday at the Church of St. Johns, Vilnius in 1946.